Pink vs Red Salmon: What’s The Difference?

 Then, find recipes online you want to try, and purchase some salmon at your local supermarket or fish market.

-Pink vs Red Salmon: Which One Has More Mercury?
+Pink vs Red Salmon: Mercury Levels

 They established a list of fish that are best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does red or pink salmon have more mercury?

 Red and pink salmon have similar levels of mercury.
 Both fish are listed on the FDA’s best choices of fish to consume regarding their mercury levels.
-They recommend eating no more than two to three servings a week.

 When fish eat other fish in the ocean, more mercury builds up in their bodies over time.
 Bigger fish have more mercury in them than other smaller fish.
 Pink and red salmon grow to about the same size which is one reason they’ll contain similar mercury levels.